YOPX hacks

 There are a number of ways to be active with Parkinson’s, and cycling seems to work for people, even with issues walking and freezing episodes.
 You can get special devices that can be programmed to shift from one side only (to compensate for the loss of dexterity on your parky side).
 You can also consult a bike fitter to ensure your one-sidedness is considered to make your ride smoother and safer.

-Consider legal and financial planning early on, including advanced health care directives and discussing long-term care options with loved ones.
-One less thing to stress about!
-State/territory-based information exists to help you at Advance Care Planning Australia.
+Consider legal and financial planning early on, including Advance Care Directives and discussing long-term care options with loved ones.
+It’s one less thing to stress about!

 Dual task cognitive training doesn’t have to be rocket science.
 Have music on and sing while you are cooking.
 Do balance or gait exercises while using big movements, big voice and thinking tasks all at once!